 Great waterfronts are what I love most about cities.
 Copenhagen’s harbour provides opportunities to sit, swim and walk or cycle that I haven’t seen in any other city – both in terms of quality and quantity of the public spaces.
 It is also great to see the role water plays in the design of Sluseholmen and neighbouring new districts in Copenhagen, in particular with new harbour baths and beaches or beautiful canals!

 Kalvebod Bølge has the name and shape of a wave and is a diverse and lively public space on the water which extends the waterfront and provides a great view of Islands Brygge harbour bath.
 Since Islands Brygge Harbour Bath opened as the city’s first harbour bath in 2002, Copenhageners can swim with the city’s skyline in free view.
-Great that the city provides so many free opportunities to go for a swim in the city center!
+Great that the city provides so many free opportunities to go for a swim in the city centre!

 As Copenhagen is a world-class cycling city, I rented a bike and explored the city on two wheels.
 From separated cycle tracks to ample parking facilities, green waves or tilted trash bins – infrastructure is key in making cycling attractive!
 Moreover, by combining great cycling infrastructure with a good public transit network, Copenhagen shows that it excels in all three sustainable transport modes and in fostering multimodal transport options!